roman-mueller/puppet-docs/source/puppet/4.2/reference/ssl_manage.md

 The steps to get these credentials are:

 1. Start the Puppet agent service.
 It will automatically request a certificate and start polling to see if one is ready.
 2. Use the Puppet CA to sign the certificate.
+The agent will automatically pick it up once it's signed.

 ### Requesting a Certificate